nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 The first step is to add a new employee to the database, so ExecutivePro can begin managing their particulars and profile for you.
-To do this, use the add command, together with the employee particulars that you have available for this person.
+To do this, use the `add` command, together with the employee particulars that you have available for this person.

-Upon successfully adding a new employee, ExecutivePro will then keep track of the new profile and details in the database, and you are free to access and modify the particulars with other commands later on.
+Upon successfully adding a new employee, ExecutivePro will then keep track of the new profile and details in the database, and you are free to access and modify the particulars with the [`edit`](#editing-an-employee--edit) command.

 However, this function could fail (and ExecutivePro simply does not add any employee), if: